jonathanl1220/AirbnbCovidAnalysis/README.md

 # Conclusion

-- The amount of listings have practically remained unchanged through COVID–19.
+- The amount of listings have practically remained unchanged in June 2019 and June 2020.
 - The price did change in listings mainly in the downtown Manhattan region.
 - Uptown Manhattan prices remained stagnant.